FOREX-Yen falls after suspected intervention on Monday, eyes on Fed

 said late on Monday.

-The offshore Chinese yuan slipped 0.14% to $7.2523 per dollar.
-Despite persistent support from the central bank, the yuan has depreciated 2% against the dollar so far this year and is on course for its fourth straight monthly onshore loss.
+The offshore Chinese yuan slipped 0.1% to $7.2477 per dollar and has depreciated 2% against the dollar so far this year, despite support from the central bank.